-The Boulivardier takes the classic Negroni formula of equal parts gin, sweet vermouth and Campari and throws out the crisp gin and replaces it with the warming notes of a whiskey.
+The Boulevardier takes the classic Negroni formula of equal parts gin, sweet vermouth and Campari and throws out the crisp gin and replaces it with the warming notes of a whiskey.
 Sweet vermouth is a well known pairing with rye whiskey, so it is no surprise that the rye and sweet vermouth are very complimentary.

-The Boulivardier is a cocktail for a whiskey lover or fans of strong classic cocktails where the flavor of the spirits isn’t hidden.
+The Boulevardier is a cocktail for a whiskey lover or fans of strong classic cocktails where the flavor of the spirits isn’t hidden.
 All of the components are strong by themselves, and when combined the flavors are complex and bold and sure to challenge the taste buds of the drinker!

-- 1 oz Rye Whiskey
+- 1 oz rye whiskey

 - 1 oz Campari

-- Lemon peel for garnish
+- lemon peel for garnish

-- In a rocks glass, add a large ice cube.
+In a rocks glass, add a large ice cube.

-- Combine all ingredients and stir to mix.
+Combine all ingredients and stir to mix.